malcolmsparks/euroclojure2012/README.md

 # Feedback

-I hope you enjoyed the presentation, please contact me if you would like to be involved in improving Clojure's REST support.
+I hope you enjoyed the presentation, please contact me if you would like to be involved in improving Clojure's REST support, or join the clojure-rest Google group discussion :- https://groups.google.com/d/forum/clojure-rest.

 Malcolm Sparks